novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 “Indeed.
 Like all products, there’s a period of oversupply where they don’t sell, but the demand rises again, leading to a flood of sales.”

-Thinking of his conversation with Son Joong-ui, Lee Hyun-woo thought of Kim Yoon-soo.
+Thinking of his conversation with Son Jung-yi, Lee Hyun-woo thought of Kim Yoon-soo.

 ‘As the era of oversupply is ending, I should tell him to prepare for mass production by readjusting the lines.’

 Of course, this was something for later.

-Because Son Joong-ui was finally bringing up what he wanted,
+Because Son Jung-yi was finally bringing up what he wanted,

 “In that sense, I feel the need to hasten the online shopping and music site launches.
 With more computers and a new Windows that makes web surfing convenient…”